zyxrhythm/zyxw/README.txt

 Now simply ZYXW
 ---------------------

-If you just need the power of dip.zyx on a terminal, does not wish to download the pure bash script version and making it an executable.
+### If you just need the power of dip.zyx on a terminal, does not wish to download the pure bash script version and making it an executable.

-You can use the following one liner:
+   #You can use the following one liner on a Linux computer:

       curl https://raw.githubusercontent.com/zyxrhythm/zyx-tools/master/nix/zyxw-dip.sh | bash -s github.com

    or if you want the full pawa:

      curl https://raw.githubusercontent.com/zyxrhythm/zyx-tools/master/nix/zyxw-dip.sh | bash -s github.com -f

    And of course do not forget to replace github.com with the domain you want to check.

+   #Or If you are on a Windows computer and you have enabled "WSL", you can use the following one liner on the command prompt:

+      bash -c "curl https://raw.githubusercontent.com/zyxrhythm/zyx-tools/master/nix/zyxw-dip.sh | bash -s github.com"

+   Dont forget the quotes (") they are necessary, and again do not forget to replace github.com with the domain you want to check.
 ---------------------

 Before you deploy this on your server, make sure: